Manjit2525/Digital-Menu/README.md

-# prabhat-digital-menu
+# Digital-menu
-Hotels Digital Menu
+Digital Menu for hotels